mne-tools/mne-python/doc/glossary.rst

     montage
         EEG channel names and the relative positions of the sensor w.r.t. the scalp.
-        See :class:`Montage <channels.Montage>` for the API of the corresponding object class.
+        See :class:`~channels.Montage` for the API of the corresponding object class.

     morphing